jhpoelen/fairy-tales-and-data/slides.md

 Typically, books are portable stacks of bound paper containing text and imagery.

-Books can combined into collections without changing their design.
+Books can be combined into collections without changing their design.

 Books are kept around the world in (little) public libraries, academic institutions, private collections and national archives.